 A high-pressure reading often indicates that it’s time to backwash your swimming pool filter.
 A dirty filter will impede the flow of water and result in pool water being in less than optimum condition.

 Pool filters don’t stay clean.
-Over time, the nooks and crannies of the filter cartridge get clogged with debris, chemicals, and oils from skin and sunscreens and lotions, and they can’t be hosed away.
+Over time, the nooks and crannies of the filter cartridge get clogged with debris, chemicals, and oils from skin and sunscreens/lotions, and they can’t be hosed away.

 Cartridge cleaners can help remove the gunk left behind.
 They can extend the life of your pool cartridge filter, but at some point, the cartridges will be dirty enough that replacing them is your only option.

-For diatomaceous earth (DE) filtration systems, backwash them, and make sure to open the filter to wash grids and remove any debris.
+For diatomaceous earth (DE) filtration systems, backwash them and open the filter to wash grids and remove any debris.
 Sand filtration systems should be backwashed thoroughly.
 Replace sand as needed.

 You may also want to check your filter’s media.
-In sand filtration systems, too much sand will slow the filtering of water through the tank, causing back pressure.
+In sand filtration systems, too much sand will slow water filtering through the tank, causing back pressure.

-In diatomaceous earth systems, installing the wrong size of grid or using too much DE powder can also create higher pressure readings (read my guide on how much DE powder to add to your filter to make sure you add the right amount).
+In diatomaceous earth systems, installing the wrong grid size or using too much DE powder can also create higher pressure readings (read my guide on how much DE powder to add to your filter to ensure you add the right amount).

 Using the wrong size cartridge or using one with less surface area reduces flow, causing another high-pressure situation.

 Check the Air Relief Valve

 The air relief valve can release air that gets into your filtration system.
-That air can cause pressure to rise, so make sure you release air through the air relief valve after maintenance such as cleaning or backwashing filters.
+That air can cause pressure to rise, so ensure you release air through the air relief valve after maintenance, such as cleaning or backwashing filters.

 Suction Air Leak